dhirajmahato/Cheatsheet/06_BI_Tools.md

 5. Publishing Data

 ## worksheet
 Use Metabase’s _query builder_ to filter and summarize data.
-Use the _Notebook editor_ to ask more sophisticated questions With custom expressions.
+Use the _Notebook editor_ to ask more sophisticated questions With [_custom expressions_.](https://www.metabase.com/docs/latest/questions/query-builder/expressions-list)